Table of Contents

 - If you live past the term, the insurance company avoids paying the death benefit.

-It’s no surprise that as you get older, it costs more to buy a new life insurance policy.
+It’s no surprise it costs more money to buy a new life insurance policy as you get older.
 That’s true for any kind of life insurance.

-Plus, as you get older, your chances of developing one or more health conditions go up — and that could also increase the rate you would pay for coverage.
+Additionally, as you age, your chances of developing one or more health conditions go up.
+That could also increase the rate you would pay for coverage.
 In short, the longer you wait, the fewer choices you’ll have for purchasing affordable life insurance.

-But, if you buy a term life insurance policy while you’re younger and your health is good, you can lock in a lower price and minimize your cost for coverage as the years go by.
+However, if you buy a term life insurance policy while you’re young and healthy, you can lock in a lower price.
+This will minimize your cost for coverage as the years go by.

-If you already have a significant health condition (or more than one), such as diabetes or even cancer, know that not all companies will rate you the same way.
+If you have one or more significant health conditions, such as diabetes or even cancer, not all companies will rate you the same way.
 Working with an independent agent can help make the shopping and application process easier and your coverage more affordable.

 Can the premiums change?

 It depends on the type of term life insurance.
-A guaranteed level term life insurance is our recommended, and the most popular type, of term life insurance.
-With this type of term insurance, the premium will stay the same, guaranteed.
+A guaranteed level term life insurance is our recommended, and the most popular, type of term life insurance.
+With this type of term insurance, the premium and death benefit are guaranteed to stay the same.

 Is Term Life Insurance Best for You?